-endows the graph with input nodes \texttt{page b} and \texttt{page c} and output nodes \texttt{home}.
-Likewise endows the graph with input nodes \texttt{home} and output nodes \texttt{page\_e}.
-These cospans provide a mechanism to connect compatible systems together, thus allowing us to see how a system fits into its surroundings.
-Observe that the outputs of \eqref{eq:Intro_OpenGraph1} match the inputs of \eqref{eq:Intro_OpenGraph2}.
-This indicates that the two sections of the website share a page, namely the home page.
-It also means that we can model the entire website by connecting the two graphs along that common node This example can be formalized using structured cospans.

-Baez and Courser introduced structured cospans as an abstract framework to model open systems \cite{bc_strCsp}.
+Baez and Courser introduced structured cospans as an abstract framework to model open networks \cite{StructuredCospans, Courser_Open}.
 A structured cospan is a diagram of the form

-where $ L \from \A \to \X $ is a functor whose codomain $ \X $ has pushouts.
-This functor is a nice bookkeeping device that allows us to separate the system types into $ \X $ and the interface types into $ \A $.
-We then interpret \eqref{eq:Intro_StrCspForm} as a system $ x $ with inputs $ La $ and outputs $ Lb $.
-There is a category $ _L\Csp $ whose objects are those of $ \A $ and arrows are (isomorphism classes of) structured cospans $ La \to x \gets Lb $ that compose by pushout: In the example above, $ \A \bydef \Set $, $ \X \bydef \Graph $, and $ L $ turns a set into a discrete graph.
+where $ L \from \A \to \X $ is a functor whose codomain has chosen pushouts.
+This functor is a convenient bookkeeping device allowing us to separate open networks into the interface types $\A$ and the network types $ \X $.
+We interpret \eqref{eq:Intro_StrCspForm} as a network $ x $ with inputs $ La $ and outputs $ Lb $.
+This network can then \emph{connect} to a compatible network, that is one with inputs $Lb$, by pushout: We then get a category $_L\Csp$ whose objects are those of $ \A $ and whose arrows are structured cospans $ La \to x \gets Lb $ where composition models the connecting of networks.